vircadia/vircadia-web-sdk/jsdoc/sdk-mainpage.md

 <hr />

-For the Vircadia user API documentation, see the [Vircadia API Reference](https://apidocs.vircadia.dev).
+For scripting API documentation, see the [Vircadia API Reference](https://apidocs.vircadia.dev).

-To learn more about using Vircadia and exploring the metaverse, see the [Vircadia Documentation](https://docs.vircadia.dev).
+To learn more about using Vircadia and exploring the metaverse, see the [User Documentation](https://docs.vircadia.dev).